Frequently Asked Questions About WPR

 There is no print version of World Politics Review.

 Almost all articles on the website are behind a paywall, so you will need to sign up for a subscription to get access.
-If you are not yet sure whether you wish to subscribe, you can sign up for our free daily (Mon.–Fri.) newsletter, in which we share a handful of selected articles each week.
+If you are not yet sure whether you wish to subscribe, you can sign up for our free daily (Mon.–Fri.) newsletter, the Daily Review.

 Who is behind World Politics Review?

-World Politics Review was founded in 2006 by Hampton Stephens, a former reporter who had also previously worked on the business side of publishing.
-Hampton is the 100% owner of World Politics Review.
+World Politics Review was founded in 2006 by Hampton Stephens, who has worked on both the editorial and business sides of publishing his entire career.

-World Politics Review was initially a part-time project, but evolved into a full-time business around 2008.
-The goal was and remains to create better discourse and debate about foreign affairs and international relations in the U.S. and around the world.
-WPR’s growth has been “bootstrapped” by its founder.
-There are no outside investors, nor any institutional backing.
-In short, World Politics Review is a fully independent publishing company.
+World Politics Review was initially a part-time project, but evolved into a full-fledged publication around 2008.
+The goal was and remains to create better discourse and debate about global affairs and international relations in the U.S. and around the world.
+World Politics Review has been an independent publishing company from the beginning, receiving no funding or investment from outside interests.

-Since 2008, Editor-in-Chief Judah Grunstein has helmed a growing World Politics Review editorial staff, which now includes five full-time editors.
+Since 2008, Editor-in-Chief Judah Grunstein has helmed the World Politics Review editorial staff, which now includes three full-time editors.
 Links to staff bios can be found at the bottom of our About page.

 How does World Politics Review support itself financially?